Welcome to AAIM

 The AAIM Experience

-The 48 hour AAIM Course was beta tested in California on February 12–17, 2012 with two qualified Type-1 Incident Management Teams.
+The 48 hour AAIM Course was alpha tested in California from April 28–May 3 with two qualified Type-1 Incident Management Teams.